 Balance is what we seek when contemplating our divergent needs—for work and rest, for company and solitude, for independence and belonging, for freedom and constraint, for winter and for spring, for adventure and for going home.
 Balance is itself a need: we suffer when we are out of it.

 We are always moving into or out of balance.
 New needs surface.
-Old needs reassert themselves with force.
+Old needs reassert themselves.
 Our environment changes, and with it what we have too much of, and what we lack.
 We live our lives in constant readjustment.

 We naturally return to balance, if we allow it.
 We listen to all of our needs—physical, psychological, emotional, spiritual.
 We quiet the parts of us that tell us who we should be, or what we should do, and acknowledge who we are.
 We look with honest eyes at our addictions, which draw us out of need and into craving.